jojo157/Delightful-Penguins/README.md

 Cart

+The cart page was tested firstly with no items in the cart.
+Then by adding two items and rechecking the html on Html Checker.

 Errors
 - Unclosed element div.
   - This error was due to placing a conditional template literal after the opening of a div, then when condition was false there was only an open div tag.
 I fixed this by placing the template literal before the opening of the div.

+Checkout

+Errors
+- Duplicate ID submit-button.
+  - I had not noticed I had used the same ID on the chat submit button and the checkout submit button.
+I updated the checkout-button ID to submit-button2 and amended any related files using this value.

 ![HTML success on all pages](media/readme/htmlSuccess.png)